esitarz/docs-1/content/integration-services/shippingrates/get-rates.md

   * No `ShippingAddress` is set on the Line Item
   * No `ShipFromAddressID` is set on the Product
-  * `ApplyShipping` is not set to true on the Product's Price Schedule
+  * `ApplyShipping` is not set to true on the Product's Price Schedule

 Also, if a `ShipWeight` (in lbs.) is not set on a Product, a weight of `0` will be used when calculating rates, resulting in an inaccurate estimate.